 Join us for a gentle walk through Blackburn Park in the soft light of early evening, as the day begins to turn toward sunset.
 As part of the natural world ourselves, returning to nature invites us back inward — a chance to discharge what we’ve been carrying and quietly recharge our batteries.

-We’ll spend time noticing the park’s bird sanctuary, tuning into birdsong and the life it supports.
-As we walk among the trees, we’re reminded of reciprocity — how they offer us oxygen with every breath, and how we give back carbon dioxide in return.
+As we walk among the trees in the bird sanctuary, along the natural spring that lives here, we’re reminded of reciprocity — how they offer us oxygen with every breath, and how we give back carbon dioxide in return.
 Nature shares all she has with us, and walking in the woods can gently remind us that we already have everything we need, that we are connected, supported, and held by Mother Earth and every living thing.

 Slowing down to listen, to be present, and to feel thankful for the birds, bugs, bushes, and unseen rhythms of the land is a simple and nourishing way to end the week.

-This gathering is about grounding in nature, being in community, and reconnecting with the living world around us as the light fades and the nervous system settles.
+This gathering is about grounding in nature, being in community, filling our cup back up at the end of the week and reconnecting with the living world around us as the light fades and the nervous system settles.
 We’ll move at an easy pace, pausing to observe, ask questions, and share what we notice together.

 Come as you are.
-Wear comfortable walking shoes and a mug for tea we’ll make from what we forage onsite.
+Wear comfortable walking shoes and bring a mug for the tea we’ll make from what we forage onsite.

 Park in the lot off of East Jackson.
 Walk up the paved pathway in the middle of the park and right before you get to the tennis courts/ bathroom pavilion, you will se us on the left.